felixDev22/Portfolio/README.md

 ### Setup

-You will need to clone used (git clone url repo) and open the html with live server.
+You will need to clone use git clone command (git clone url repo) and open the html with live server to view.

 ## Authors